Create Custom Views of your Data

 enter image description here

-Once you’ve added your new view, you can customize, show/hide fields, filter rows out of it, adjust the width of each column or sort the rows and columns.
+Once you’ve added your new view, you can customize, show/hide fields, filter rows out of it, adjust the width of each column, or sort the rows and columns.

-Note that the Kanban view is restricted to the premium version only.
+Note that the kanban view is restricted to the premium version only.
 Users on the free plan cannot create a kanban view.

-Switching between views
+Switch between views

 The current view tab in the table’s upper left corner helps in navigating all of the table’s views.
 You can switch between different view types in a table by clicking the view switcher in the upper left corner.
 Then click on the view to switch to the target view.